 International Program Manager

-EHP publishes career opportunity and meeting advertisements free of charge as space becomes available.
-Advertisements are run subject to their appropriateness and at the discretion of the editors.
-The editors reserve the right to refuse, amend, withdraw, or otherwise handle all advertisements submitted at their discretion.
-Publication of advertisements in EHP does not imply any endorsement of the editors or of the NIEHS.
+EHP publishes announcements for career opportunities, funding opportunities, and meetings free of charge.
+Announcements are published subject to their suitability for EHP and at the discretion of the editors.
+The editors reserve the right to refuse, amend, withdraw, or request revision of announcements submitted.

 Sign Up to Receive E-mail Alerts

 Feasibility of Deploying Inhaler Sensors to Identify the Impacts of Environmental Triggers and Built Environment Factors on Asthma Short-Acting Bronchodilator Use

 Historical Prediction Modeling Approach for Estimating Long-Term Concentrations of PM2.5 in Cohort Studies before the 1999 Implementation of Widespread Monitoring

 Towards More Comprehensive Projections of Urban Heat-Related Mortality: Estimates for New York City under Multiple Population, Adaptation, and Climate Scenarios

 DNA Methylation Score as a Biomarker in Newborns for Sustained Maternal Smoking during Pregnancy

 Perinatal DDT Exposure Induces Hypertension and Cardiac Hypertrophy in Adult Mice